 Philippe HartleyCleanFinancing LLC

 Philippe founded CleanFinancing in 2014 to help accelerate financing for the small to medium commercial smart energy sector.
 A California-licensed general and electrical contractor, Philippe spent years running a solar design and installation company.
 He knows first-hand that financing can “make-or-break” a project.
 Since 2004, Philippe has overseen, sold, managed or financed thousands of solar projects at the residential, commercial and industrial level.
 Now focused on helping to make US building infrastructure smarter, he is a national expert on Commercial PACE financing, but his approach is to find the right financing solutions for any given project.
 “Today, it’s not about solar” says Philippe “it’s about efficiency: time, energy, productivity and financial efficiency”.
+This year he launched PACEfi.com, an online marketplace for Commercial PACE project financing.
 Philippe is a regular guest writer on project finance for Renewable Energy World and Solar World magazines.

-Presentation Description: As the Biden administration gets ready to implement a $500 billion dollar upgrade to the US commercial building inventory, NAESCO (National Association of Energy Service Cos) tells us that 80% of that effort will involve small-to-medium building and projects, and that approximately 60% of those upgrades will need to be financed.
-But banks cannot finance solar in a cash-flow positive fashion; their short-term financing constricts amortization fatally.
-PPA’s are too expensive to set-up, and too credit-risk intolerant for sub-million dollar projects; also, off-takers now prefer to own their energy plant.
-Only C-PACE offers up-to 30 yr financing for new and retrofit construction, just in time to address the above challenge.
-But it is little understood and changing, thus a dire need for education on the opportunity.
+Presentation Description: We will review traditional and emerging solutions for financing C&I projects, as well as a successful approach that contractors and developers might take to integrate financing as part of the sale process.
+As the Biden administration gets ready to implement a $500 billion dollar upgrade to the US commercial building inventory, NAESCO (National Association of Energy Service Cos) tells us that 80% of that effort will involve small-to-medium building and projects, and that approximately 60% of those upgrades will need to be financed.
+Banks cannot finance solar in a cash-flow positive fashion; their short-term financing constricts amortization fatally.
+So what are the options?
+What do you need to know to pick the best one as you approach the client?
+Being prepared can make the difference between earning or losing a project contract.